Customizing with EIF and event configuration

 This section provides an overview of the EVM events configured in the events.yaml

 file.
-These events are listened to
+These events are monitored and

-and processed within the Chromia EVM governance dapp.
+processed within the Chromia EVM governance dapp.

 Events overview